 Diners, Drive-Ins and Dives

 Jimmy’s Famous Seafood was featured on the show as a “local legend” for its steamed crabs and crab dishes.
-In Fell’s Point, Slainte Irish Pub and Restaurant was featured for its seafood gumbo and twist on traditional corned beef and cabbage.
+In Fells Point, Slainte Irish Pub and Restaurant was featured for its seafood gumbo and twist on traditional corned beef and cabbage.
 At Joe Squared Pizza, Guy Fieri and pal Duff Goldman bonded over the Bacon and Clam Pizza and salami-and-beef-filled ravioli with marinara dipping sauce.
+Miss Shirley's Café, Maryland's award-winning breakfast and lunch restaurant, was featured in the episode "Family Legacies" for its coconut cream French toast and crab cake po' boys.

 Gypsy Queen Café is an adventurous food truck serving up authentic and inventive Baltimore eats.
 It was featured on the Cooking Channel’s “Eat Street” for their soft shell crab BLT and mac and cheese stuffed in a waffle cone.